mila-iqia/mila-docs/docs/Information_storage.rst

 * ``miniscratch`` can be used to store processed datasets, work in progress datasets or temporary job results.
 Its block size is optimized for small files which minimizes the performance hit of working on extracted datasets.
-  It supports Access Control Lists (ACLs) which can be used to share data between users.
+  It aims to support Access Control Lists (ACLs) which can be used to share data between users.
 This space is cleared weekly and files older then 90 days will be deleted.
+See :ref:`note on ACL availability above <no_acl_note>`.
 * ``$SLURM_TMPDIR`` points to the local disk of the node on which a job is running.
 It should be used to copy the data on the node at the beginning of the job and write intermediate checkpoints.
 This folder is cleared after each